Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Read-and-Annotate.md

 # Read & Annotate PDFs

-**Tool ID:** `read`

-Interactive PDF viewer and annotation system.
-Read PDFs directly in your browser while adding comments, highlights, drawings, shapes, and other markup.
+Read PDFs directly in your browser while adding comments, highlights, drawings, shapes, and other markup - all in one interactive viewer.

 :::tip
 Built with **[EmbedPDF](https://www.embedpdf.com/)**, an advanced open-source PDF viewer with full support for PDF annotation standards.